eclipsesource/tabris-js/doc/w3c-api.md

 console.debug("A debug Message");
 ```

 Calling `console.error` will also cause a message to pop up (even if the developer console is closed), but it won't interrupt script execution.
+See [Console](api/console.md).

 ## Timer